 Analog Computing - The future is continuous

-Recent academic breakthroughs demonstrate practical viability
+Recent academic breakthroughs

 The past two years have witnessed significant progress in analog AI research, with major publications demonstrating systems that work in practice rather than just theory.
-IBM's team published landmark results in Nature showing their 14nm analog AI chip achieving 12.4 TOPS/W chip-sustained performance—roughly 14x more energy efficient than comparable digital systems for speech recognition tasks.
+IBM's team published landmark results in Nature showing their 14nm analog AI chip achieving 12.4 TOPS/W chip-sustained performance, roughly 14x more energy efficient than comparable digital systems for speech recognition tasks.
 The chip integrates 35 million phase-change memory (PCM) devices across 34 tiles, successfully running a 45-million parameter speech recognition model with only minimal accuracy degradation.

 The arXiv repository shows accelerating publication rates in analog deep learning, with comprehensive reviews examining eight different analog computing methodologies.
 These papers focus increasingly on practical implementations rather than theoretical possibilities, suggesting the field is maturing toward commercial viability.

-Energy efficiency advantages stem from eliminating data movement
+Energy efficiency advantages

-Analog computing's primary advantage lies in eliminating the von Neumann bottleneck—the energy-expensive separation between memory and computation that defines traditional digital architectures.
+Analog computing's primary advantage lies in eliminating the von Neumann bottleneck - the energy-expensive separation between memory and computation that defines traditional digital architectures.
 In conventional AI processors, data movement between memory and compute units consumes 100-1000x more energy than the actual mathematical operations.
 GPUs often operate at less than 50% utilization due to memory bandwidth constraints, with external memory access dominating power consumption.

 Analog systems solve this by storing neural network weights directly in memory devices that can perform computations.
 When IBM's PCM-based system receives input voltages, the stored conductance values multiply them automatically through Ohm's law (V×G=I), while Kirchhoff's law sums the resulting currents—effectively performing matrix-vector multiplication in a single operation.
 This approach enables 35 million weight parameters to execute simultaneously, achieving sub-microsecond inference times with minimal energy expenditure.